zer0lightning/Phish-Hunting/README.md

 **Reporting stage**

+[Phish.Report](https://www.phish.report) - Phish Report monitors the status of phishing sites giving you to the minute info about when the site first became active, how quickly you detected it, what actions were taken, when the attack became inactive.

 1. [Google](https://www.google.com/safebrowsing/report_phish/) - Block in Chrome, Firefox, Android, iPhone, Google, and more
 2. [Microsoft](https://www.microsoft.com/en-us/wdsi/support/report-unsafe-site) - Block in Edge, Office 365, and Internet Explorer
 3. [NetCraft](http://toolbar.netcraft.com/report_url) - Send to computer security companies